khanhlam90/password-generator/README.md

 ## Purpose
 A website that allows user to randomly generate secure passwords.
 The user can choose to have the following criteria for their passwords:
 * Length of at least 8 characters and no more than 128 characters.
-* Ability to choose to have at least one of the following chracter types:
+* Ability to choose to have at least one of the following character types:
     - uppercase,
-    - lower,
+    - lowercase,
     - numeric, and/or
     - special characters.